BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 * IntegrationField - an array which uses the CostField to determine a cumulative cost of reaching the goal/endpoint (where you want to path to).
 This is an ephemeral field - it exists when required to calculate a `FlowField`
 * FlowField - an array built from the `IntegrationField` which describes how an actor should move (flow) across the world
 * FlowField Cache - a means of storing `FlowFields` allowing multiple actors to use and reuse them
-* Ordinal - a direction based on traditional compass ordinals: N, NE, E, SE, S, SW, W, NW.
+* CompassDir - a direction based on traditional compass cardinals and ordinals: N, NE, E, SE, S, SW, W, NW.
 Used for discovery of Sectors/field cells at various points within the algorithm
 * Field cell - an element of a 2D array
 * Goal - the target field cell an actor needs to path to
 * Portal goal - a target point within a sector that allows an actor to transition to another sector, thus bringing it closer towards/to the goal